UIC-NEI K12/Independent Clinician Vision Scientist (ICVS) Development Program

 The University of Illinois at Chicago is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, veterans and individuals with disabilities are strongly encouraged to apply.

-Interested candidates should send a letter of interest to the Executive Dean of the College of Medicine and the K12 administrator (Dr. Mark Rosenblatt; [email protected] and Sudeshna De; [email protected]).
+Interested candidates should send a letter of interest to the Head of the Department of Ophthalmology (Dr. Mark Rosenblatt; [email protected]).
 An application packet that describes the UIC-NEI K12/ICVS Development Program, mentors and ongoing research activities with an application form will be sent.
 Following review of the application by the Advisory Committee, selected candidates will be contacted for evaluation and discussion of relevant research opportunities at UIC.
 Successful candidates will have a junior faculty appointment and be enrolled in the program for a period up to 3 years that is dependent on satisfactory progress in their research activities.

 Positions for the UIC-NEI K12/ICVS Development Program will be available for July 1 of the next academic year based on grant funding.
 It is expected that 1 to 2 positions will be available each year.
 The next application deadline will be December 31, 2017.